 Seed collection and propagation

 Collect seeds between January and March.
 Collect whole heads that are brown and fluffy or collect just the seeds by plucking it off with your fingers.
 Mature seeds are easily removed.
 Place the heads in a tray for a week to dry.
 Then pluck the seeds from the head with your finders.
 Viable seeds will be fat and brown.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was low, at 15%.
+Seed viability can be low.
 Seeds are non-dormant, viable seed should germinate readily.

 |Location||No. of seeds|